-The term of office of the directors expires annually at the time of the Company's annual shareholder meeting or when or until their successor is duly appointed or elected.
-The term of office of the Company's executive officers expires at the discretion of the Company's directors.
-As at December 31, 2018, the Company's current directors and executive officers as a group beneficially owned, directly or indirectly, or exercise control or direction over, an aggregate of 333,250 of the issued and outstanding Common Shares representing approximately 0.79% of the Common Shares outstanding at December 31, 2018.
-As of the date of this AIF, the Company's directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 333,250 of the issued and outstanding Common Shares representing approximately 0.79% of the Common Shares outstanding.
+The term of office of the directors expires annually at the time of the Companys annual shareholder meeting or when or until their successor is duly appointed or elected.
+The term of office of the Companys executive officers expires at the discretion of the Companys directors.
+As at December 31, 2019, the Companys current directors and executive officers as a group beneficially owned, directly or indirectly, or exercise control or direction over, none of the issued and outstanding Common Shares representing 0% of the Common Shares outstanding at December 31, 2019.
+As of the date of this AIF, the Companys directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over, none of the issued and outstanding Common Shares representing 0% of the Common Shares outstanding.
 This amount does not include Common Shares held by GSFC.

-Including the 16,334,558 Common Shares held by GSFC, the Company's directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over 16,667,808 Common Shares or 39.52% of the issued and outstanding Common Shares.
+Including the 16,334,558 Common Shares held by GSFC, the Companys directors and executive officers as a group beneficially own, directly or indirectly, or exercise control or direction over 16,334,558 Common Shares or 37.73% of the issued and outstanding Common Shares.